carloslinsba/ferpection/README.md

 More info on structured JSON https://docs.transifex.com/formats/json/structured-json

 This exercise should not take you more than 3 hours.
 Please reach out if you have difficulty so we can discuss next steps.
 Do not spend days trying to craft a solution to impress, this is not the goal.

+***DISCLAIMER***
+I received the link to the task a few days ago.
+I read it yesterday and started coding today in late afternoon (july 15th).
+I understood I could receive either Json or CSV files and was supposed to output to both/either.
+So, I did a reader for both files.
+But then I updated the ferpection page task and no jsons were required anymore for reading and no CSV for writing.
+As I already did csv and json reading I left it there.
+As I was to do the writing part, it just outputs to Json.
+*****